ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Compute the moving average of how much the customer paid in a seven days window (i.e., current day + 6 days before). average_amount should be rounded to two decimal places.
 Return the result table ordered by visited_on in ascending order.

+41. Friend Requests II: Who Has the Most Friends

+Write a solution to find the people who have the most friends and the most friends number.

+42. Investments in 2016

+Write a solution to report the sum of all total investment values in 2016 tiv_2016, for all policyholders who: have the same tiv_2015 value as one or more other policyholders, and are not located in the same city as any other policyholder (i.e., the (lat, lon) attribute pairs must be unique).
+Round tiv_2016 to two decimal places.